-We log in to the cPanel to access the file in accordance with the path specified in the error we see on the screen.
+We log in to the cPanel to access the file by the path specified in the error we see on the screen.
 Checked the line specified in the error and confirmed the same in that function.

 Now we had 2 choices either we switch back to PHP 7.4 which was on the safer side and another option was to make corrections in the function/declaration itself.

-So here is the first code which triggered the error:-
+So here is the first code that triggered the error:-

 function ct_resize($attach_id = null, $width, $height, $img_url = null, $crop = false )